Motivation-and-Behaviour/sleepIPD_analysis/doc/manuscript.md

 @ref(tab:demo-participants) shows demographic information for the included participants.
 The majority of participants came from Europe, Oceania, and South America, with limited data from other regions.
-There was a near-even split by sex (50.5%), but age skewed towards both younger children (2-11 years, 39.8%) and older adults (66+ years, 26.8%).
+There was a near-even split by sex (50.5% female), but age skewed towards both younger children (2-11 years, 39.8%) and older adults (66+ years, 26.8%).

 Valid observations were not uniform across the days of the week (*χ*<sub>(6)</sub><sup>2</sup> = 298.93, p = &lt; .001).
-Weekends were over-represented (Saturday: z = 6.091796; Sunday: z = 11.4415408), while Wednesdays (z = -9.7650549) and Thursdays (z = -8.5367594) were
+Weekends were over-represented (Saturday: z = 6.09; Sunday: z = 11.44), while Wednesdays (z = -9.77) and Thursdays (z = -8.54) were under-represented.
-under-represented.
 A table of study characteristics can be found in supplementary materials.

 <table>
 <caption>(#tab:demo-participants) Participant characteristics</caption>